itsHudson/ITsHUDSOnSpace/Machine_And_Deep_Learning/0001_Supervised_Learning_Type/0002_Classification.md

 ## 2.9.3 Recall

-Measures how many actual positives are found.
+This section explains how many actual positive cases the model successfully finds.

 Example: